readyready15728/misc/amiga-emulation.md

 * When you install Picasso96 and it asks for `Work:` that's apparently a default name for the hard drive.
 Typically `ASSIGN Work: DH0:` can solve this issue (barring possibilities with multiple hard drives).
+* I have no idea why, but the Linux version of lha doesn't always extract all the files in an lha archive.
+I have had better luck with the [lha extractor](http://aminet.net/package/util/arc/lha) on Aminet in one instance at least.